-- 2.2 If you do not know the parish or townland in which an ancestor lived, the following online searches and indexes may be used in order to help focus searching to a particular geographic area: - The Tithe Applotment Books can be searched and accessed online at www.genealogy.nationalarchives.ie - Basic surname searches of this website will yield results identifying the townland, parish and county in which the name appears in the Tithe Applotment Books. - The Primary Valuation can be searched and accessed online at www.askaboutireland.ie
+- 2.2 If you do not know the parish or townland in which an ancestor lived, the following online searches and indexes may be used in order to help focus searching to a particular geographic area: - Tithe Applotment Books can be searched and accessed online at genealogy.nationalarchives.ie - Basic surname searches of this website will yield results identifying the townland, parish and county in which the name appears in the Tithe Applotment Books. - Primary Valuation can be searched and accessed online at www. askaboutireland.ie.

-Basic surname searches of this website will yield results identifying the county, parish and townland in which the name appears in the Primary Valuation, as well as other territorial divisions such as barony and union.
+Basic surname searches of this website will yield results identifying the county, parish and townland in which the name appears in the Primary Valuation, as well as other territorial divisions, such as barony and union.

-- Online searches of the 1901 and 1911 census returns and surviving censuses for 1821, 1831, 1841 and 1851, as well as census search forms available at www.census.nationalarchives.ie. - Various indexes available in our Reading Room which allow searches to be made by surname, subject matter and placename, such as indexes to marriage licence bonds (see section 7), to genealogical abstracts and to surviving pre-20th-century testamentary records and other archives.
+- Online search of 1901 and 1911 census returns and surviving census for 1821, 1831, 1841 and 1851, as well as census search forms available at census.nationalarchives.ie. - Various indexes available in the Reading Room, which allow searches to be made by surname, subject matter and place name, such as indexes to marriage licence bonds (see section 7), to genealogical abstracts and to surviving pre-20th century testamentary records and other archives.